Find answers, below, to the most frequently asked questions about the Jericho Prize for Children's Writing.

 Why does the Jericho Prize have a Black focus?

 We believe there should be more quality, contemporary children's books featuring authentic Black main characters, written by Black-British authors.
-The Jericho Prize aims to make this happen by encouraging Black-British writers to share their stories from the category we've identified.
+The Jericho Prize aims to make this happen by encouraging Black-British writers to share their stories.

 We recognise that unpublished/self-published Black-British writers need a prize just for them, that offers a space to craft and showcase their stories to the world.
 Black-British authors are already underrepresented and the Jericho Prize directly addresses this issue in a way that a generic prize for all writers of colour may not.